forta-network/docs/docs/api.md

 # API Access

-Forta currently supports free [GraphQL](https://graphql.org/) API access to alerts and blockchain projects data.
+Forta requires a paid plan for [GraphQL](https://graphql.org/) API access to alerts and blockchain projects data.

 ## How can I access the API?